14 Reasons Why Aldi’s Groceries Are So Cheap

 Aldi avoids brand names

 Why is Aldi so cheap?
-At most supermarkets, you’ll find tons of big-brand items, but at Aldi, a whopping 90 percent of the products are private label.
+At most supermarkets, you’ll find tons of name-brand items, but at Aldi, a whopping 90% of the products are private label.
 By avoiding brand names, Aldi can skip going through another company and offer you cheaper prices.
-Make sure you know these 5 items to buy next time you’re at Aldi!
+Make sure you stock up on these value items from Aldi the next time you visit.